 The higher credit score requirement by banks is called lender overlays.
 Lenders can impose overlays on many factors such as credit scores, debt-to-income ratios, collections, charge-offs, late payments, etc. Borrowers with less than perfect credit may need to search for a direct lender with no overlays.

-Gustan Cho Associates at Loan Cabin Inc. is a national direct lender with no overlays on FHA, VA, USDA, Conventional Loans.
+Gustan Cho Associates is a mortgage company licensed in multiple states with no lender overlays on FHA, VA, USDA, Conventional Loans.

 Entering Into A Home Purchase Contract Without Being Fully Qualified

 The qualification and pre-approval process is the most important step in the overall home buying process.
 The loan officer needs to properly qualify borrowers prior to issuing a pre-approval.
 One of the biggest mistakes homebuyers can make is entering into a home purchase contract to avoid a mortgage denial and stress during the mortgage process.

 Loan officers should carefully review borrowers’ credit reports, credit scores, income, assets, liabilities, and other factors prior to issuing a pre-approval letter.

 Buying House Without Having Down Payment And Closing Costs